Configure Azure Storage Blob modular inputs for the Splunk Add-on for Microsoft Cloud Services¶

 container_name |

-Container Name | Enter the container name under the storage account.
-You can only add one container name for each input. |
+Container Name | Specifies the blob container in the storage account to be processed.
+You can configure only one container per input. |

 prefix |

-Prefix | Specify the prefix string for the blobs.
-Input only collects the data from the blobs whose names begin with the specified prefix.
-For instance, if user wants to collect data from h=08 blob, and the blob name is /y=2022/m=10/d=05/h=08/m=00/blob1.txt, then the prefix can be specified as /y=2022/m=10/d=05/h=08.
+Prefix | Filter Blobs based on a prefix path inside the container.
+This allows Splunk to read only specific folders.
+Input will only collect the data from the blobs whose names begin with the specified prefix.
+For example: If you want to collect data from h=08 blob, and the blob name is y=2022/m=10/d=05/h=08/m=00/blob1.txt, then specify the prefix as y=2022/m=10/d=05/h=08.
 Constraints: - Blob name should not contain the trailing and leading spaces. - Prefix should not contain spaces in path segment.
 For instance, the following prefix would not provide the data from blob.
-Prefix: /y=2022 / m=10 / d=05 /. |
+Prefix: y=2022 / m=10 / d=05 /. |

 blob_list |